Ruby Glow Daphne

 Daphne cneorum 'Ruby Glow'

 Hardiness Zone: 3b

 A prized garden shrub for its showy reddish pink flowers that bloom in very early spring; intoxicatingly fragrant, plant where this can be enjoyed; somewhat leggy; very fussy plant, needing light shade and well-drained soil; never move once established

 Ruby Glow Daphne has fragrant red tubular flowers along the branches in early spring, which emerge from distinctive purple flower buds.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The narrow leaves do not develop any appreciable fall colour.
 It produces red berries from mid to late summer.

 Ruby Glow Daphne is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and should never be pruned except to remove any dieback, as it tends not to take pruning well.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Ruby Glow Daphne is recommended for the following landscape applications;

 - General Garden Use

 Ruby Glow Daphne will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 20 years.